 Is Seedance 2.0 free?

 Seedance 2.0 is free to try in limited routes.
-Dreamina and CapCut expose creator-facing free-entry or trial-credit language, and some providers offer promotional credits.
+Dreamina exposes creator-facing trial-credit language for eligible users, and some providers offer promotional credits.
 That does not create one universal unlimited-free Seedance 2.0 entitlement.
 Treat "free" as route-specific until the route owner, credit rule, and payment trigger are clear.

 Does Dreamina give free Seedance 2.0 credits?